Recruitment, Selection and Vetting Policy

 As an organisation assessing applicants’ suitability for positions which are included in the Rehabilitation of Offenders Act 1974 (Exceptions) Order and using criminal record checks processed through the Disclosure and Barring Service (DBS), Teachers Together Ltd complies fully with the DBS code of practice and undertakes to treat all applicants for positions fairly.

-Teachers Together Ltd undertakes not to discriminate unfairly against any subject of a criminal record check on the basis of a conviction or other information revealed.
+Teachers Together Ltd undertakes not to unfairly discriminate against any subject of a criminal record check on the basis of a conviction or other information revealed.

 Teachers Together Ltd can only ask an individual to provide details of convictions and cautions that Teachers Together Ltd are legally entitled to know about.
-Where a DBS certificate at either standard or enhanced level can legally be requested (where the position is one that is included in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 as amended), and where appropriate (Police Act Regulations as amended).
+Where a DBS certificate at either standard or enhanced level can legally be requested (where the position is one that is included in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 as amended), and where appropriate (Police Act Regulations as amended),

 Teachers Together Ltd can only ask an individual about convictions and cautions that are not protected.